7 Ways Chapped Lips Could Be A Sign of Something Else

 2. An Allergic Reaction

 If your lips look like you just came back from a filler appointment, this may be an allergic reaction.
-You could have an allergy to the lip products you're using, like shea butter, beeswax or castor oil.
+Lip-plumping products are a common reason for allergic reactions, Dr. Debra Jaliman, a New York-based dermatologist, tells Bustle over email.
+"Cinnamon and cayenne powder are commonly found in lip plumpers and can cause a reaction," she says.
 You could also be allergic to certain foods.
-Take note of what you're eating and using, and adjust until you find the right product for you.
+Take note of what you're eating and using and adjust until you find the right product for you.

 4. Sun Damage

 "Long-term sun exposure can cause the lips to become dry and stiff, resulting in cracking or splitting," Green says.
 If you don't protect your lips from the sun's UV rays, that can also lead to inflammation, she adds.
 Even on the coldest winter days, make sure to use a lip product with SPF in it.

 5. A Vitamin Deficiency

 Vitamin B plays an important role in the regular functioning of your body.
 It provides energy, helps your immune system fight off diseases, and contributes to healthy skin, Green says.
 Without enough Vitamin B in your system, you may experience a variety of skin issues, such as dry lips, she adds.
 To make sure you're not deficient, eat plenty of Vitamin B-rich foods like eggs and lean meat.